zardini123/Xen-MIDI-Retuner/README.md

 As of currently, VST.2x is used over VST.3x as I have not had enough time to research the effort required to make the conversion.
 VST.3x specifications for MIDI CC and Pitch-bend output is much, _much_ different than VST.2x (see this: [Add support for sending Midi CCs out of VST3 plugins](https://forum.juce.com/t/add-support-for-sending-midi-ccs-out-of-vst3-plugins/35781)).
 Eventually the plugin will be written for exclusive VST.3x support only.

 To compile the plugin now, the VST.2x SDK is required.
 VST.2x SDK is not included in JUCE anymore.
 The last JUCE commit that had the VST.2x SDK embedded in it can be found [here](https://github.com/juce-framework/JUCE/tree/8317738112ccceb2c58deac3e4bb167c62682916/modules/juce_audio_processors/format_types/VST3_SDK).
-Download the entire commit ([direct download](https://github.com/juce-framework/JUCE/archive/8317738112ccceb2c58deac3e4bb167c62682916.zip)), extract folder VST3*SDK (located at `modules/juce_audio_processors/format_types/VST3_SDK`) out of the archive, and move the VST3_SDK folder to somewhere you can locate later. \_Note* it says VST3, but it contains the VST.2x SDK code.
+Download the entire commit ([direct download](https://github.com/juce-framework/JUCE/archive/8317738112ccceb2c58deac3e4bb167c62682916.zip)), extract folder "VST3_SDK" (located at `modules/juce_audio_processors/format_types/VST3_SDK`) out of the archive, and move the "VST3_SDK" folder to somewhere you can locate later. **Note** it says VST3, but it contains the VST.2x SDK code.

 CMake needs to know of the location of your VST.2x SDK, so we need to set a global (i.e. absolute) path to it.
 This is done when preparing the build next.